 According to Medium, working whenever and wherever is a growing trend, as is having a blended workforce of freelancers and in-house staff.
 Learning to support this nontraditional workforce is a major area of growth for HR departments.
 HR staff should learn to help management stay connected with these employees across geographical distances.

 Talk with upper-level management about how they envision your staff changing over the next few years, so you can prepare managers at all levels for the changes.
 Have your staff participate in a webinar or bring in a speaker to give an in-person presentation on this topic.

 Read Deloitte’s “Organizational Design: The Rise of Teams” for more insights.

 9. Provide Cross-Training

 To provide guidance to management across organizational functions, HR staff should have a strong understanding of what different teams and departments actually do.
 Cross-training will give them that knowledge.
 As hierarchy is slowly being phased out in many organizations, cross-training is becoming even more vital; managers aren’t necessarily operating in their traditional silos anymore.

-Have your HR staff identify departments they don’t know much about, and then spend time shadowing those employees.
+Have your HR staff identify departments they don’t know much about and then spend time shadowing those employees.
 Read SHRM’s article on this subject for more suggestions.

-10. Creating an Ethical Culture
+10. Create an Ethical Culture